ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Methods

-Twenty healthy volunteers (11 female, 9 male, 22-42 years, listed in Table I) were scanned at Athinoula A. Martinos Center For Biomedical Imaging for this study.
-In four volunteers, the 3D-ECCENTRIC ${}^1$H-FID-MRSI sequence described above was acquired with voxel size of $3.4$~mm isotropic at AF= 1,2,3 and 4 successively.
-In two healthy subjects the performance of 3D-ECCENTRIC ${}^1$H-FID-MRSI was tested at higher resolution with voxel size of $2.5$~mm isotropic (matrix $88\times 88\times 43$, AF= 4, TA= 10~min~26~sec) and compared to $3.4$~mm isotropic (matrix $64\times 64\times 31$, AF= 2, TA= 9~min~20~sec).
-In the remaining volunteers, the 3D-ECCENTRIC ${}^1$H-FID-MRSI was acquired only with $3.4$~mm isotropic and AF=2 (TA= 9~min~20~sec)
+Five healthy volunteers were scanned at Athinoula A. Martinos Center For Biomedical Imaging for this study.
+The protocol was approved by the institutional ethics committee and written informed consent was given by all subjects before participation.
+The 3D ECCENTRIC FID-MRSI sequence described above was acquired with voxel size of $3.4$~mm isotropic at AF= 1,2,3 and 4 successively.
+In two volunteers the performance of 3D ECCENTRIC FID-MRSI was also tested at ultra-high resolution with voxel size of $2.5$~mm isotropic (matrix $88\times 88\times 43$, AF= 4, TA= 10~min~26~sec) and compared to $3.4$~mm isotropic (matrix $64\times 64\times 31$, AF= 2, TA= 9~min~20~sec).

-All volunteers were scanned with a $T_1$-weighted anatomical MP2RAGE sequence \cite{Marques2010} (1~mm isotropic, 4300 ms TR, 840~ms \& 2370~ms TI) for positioning of the MRSI FOV and for the generation of skull-masks that are needed for the lipid suppression during the reconstruction and to exclude voxels located outside the head volume.
-The regularization parameter used in the reconstruction was adjusted to $ \lambda =3 \times 10^{-4}$ by gradually increasing it from a low value until the noise-like artifacts in the metabolite maps disappeared \cite{Klauser2022,Knoll2011b}.
-The reconstruction rank, $K$, was determined qualitatively as the minimum number of components that contain some signal distinguishable from noise.
-For the 3D ECCENTRIC reconstruction, $K$ was specifically set to 40.
+All volunteers were scanned with a $T_1$-weighted anatomical MP2RAGE sequence \cite{Marques2010} (1~mm isotropic, 4300 ms TR, 840~ms \& 2370~ms TI) for positioning of the MRSI FoV and for the generation of skull-masks that are needed for the lipid removal during the reconstruction and to exclude voxels located outside the head volume.